faenrandir/a_careful_examination/content/documents/polygamy/contemporary_evidence_joseph_smith_practiced_polygamy/contemporary_evidence_joseph_smith_practiced_polygamy.md

 ### Introduction

-Joseph Smith made *many* public denials that he was practicing polygamy (see [Hales's analysis](http://josephsmithspolygamy.org/common-questions/polygamy-denials/) and {{ link(text="my analysis", path="/joseph-smith-polygamy-denials/") }}).
+Joseph Smith made *many* public denials that he was practicing polygamy (see [Hales's analysis](http://josephsmithspolygamy.org/common-questions/polygamy-denials/) and [my analysis](/joseph-smith-polygamy-denials/)).
 In an effort to exonerate him, some take him at his word and claim that polygamy (with an emphasis on marriage during time) was a later invention of Brigham Young and other LDS leadership.[^examples_of_polygamy_deniers]

 However, some *contemporary* evidence exists that Joseph Smith practiced polygamy.